yafet-a/chatter/README.md

 # Welcome to SpaceCord Y 🚀

-SpaceCord Y is an exciting social media platform that brings together the best of Discord and Twitter in a seamless user experience.
+SpaceCord Y is an exciting social media platform that brings together the best of Discord and Twitter(X) in a seamless user experience.
 It's not just another social app; it's a whole new space for connecting with friends, sharing thoughts, and engaging with the community.

 ## Features 🌟